rcya1/year-in-pixels-creator/README.md

 ## Known Issues

 - Mobile formatting isn't working well
-- No tooltip on mobile for user feedback
 - Year selector is not centered properly and does not have proper width on mobile
-- Color scheme menu list can go below page when scrolling
-  - Potential fix: utilize the maxMenuHeight prop

 ## Planned Features